schematical/sc-chrome-ext/COMPOSITING_API_SCOPE.md

 - Composite image display with download links
 - Debug information panel
 - **NEW: "Set Vehicle" workflow from gallery pages to product pages**
+- **NEW: Advanced visual positioning system with point/polygon modes**

 ### 🛠️ How It Works